The British School Al Khubairat , Abu Dhabi – The Review

 British School Al Khubairat bottom line?
 The SchoolsCompared.com verdict 2019

 There is absolutely no doubt, for us, that the British School Al Khubairat is one firing on all cylinders.
+This is an absolutely beautiful school.

 The British School of Al Khubairat, in short, is an absolute tour de force of the very best an education can achieve for children.